William Henry Harrison: 1840 presidential campaign

 But Matt he has the golden plate, and he's a little squirt: wirt-wirt!

 The Whigs boasted of Harrison's military record and his reputation as the hero of the Battle of Tippecanoe.
 The campaign slogan "Tippecanoe and Tyler, Too" became one of the most famous in American politics.
 While Van Buren campaigned from the White House, Harrison was on the campaign trail, entertaining with his impressions of Indian war whoops, and took people's minds off the nation's economic troubles.
 In June 1840, a Harrison rally at the site of the Tippecanoe battle drew 60,000 people.
 The Village of North Bend, Ohio, as well as the alumni of Ohio State University claim that the state's use of the nickname "Buckeyes" began with Harrison's campaign message.
 Harrison's campaign was the victim of what is described as the nation's first "October surprise."
 Just days before voters went to the polls, Van Buren's Justice Department alleged that Whig Party officials had committed "the most stupendous and atrocious fraud," when they paid Pennsylvanians to travel to New York to vote for Whig candidates two years earlier.

-Voter turnout shot to a spectacular 80%, 20 points higher than the previous election.
+Voter turnout shot to 80%, 20 points higher than the previous election.
 Harrison won a landslide victory in the Electoral College, 234 electoral votes to Van Buren's 60.
 The popular vote margin was much closer, at fewer than 150,000 votes, though he carried nineteen of the twenty-six states.